bowswung/voobly-scraper/README.md

 # Voobly aoe scraper
-This is a simple scraper for pulling in match data from voobly
+This is a simple scraper for pulling in match data from Voobly.

 ## Data